 *Courses are offered each semester unless noted otherwiseUndergraduate Course Descriptions

-101. Introduction to Psychology 3 cr.
+PSYC 101 Introduction to Psychology 3 cr.

 Introduction to fundamental concepts and methods of psychology, examined from both traditional and human science perspectives.
 Prerequisite for all other psychology courses, unless otherwise specified.

-102. Orientation to the Psychology Major 1 cr.
+PSYC 102 Orientation to the Psychology Major 1 cr.

 This course serves as an initial orientation for psychology majors.
 The purpose is to help students learn basic practical information necessary for success as a psychology major (such as APA style), introduce majors to the online portfolio system, discuss departmental goals, and provide a forum to discuss topics such as future careers and graduate school.
 This course is to be taken immediately after a student declares a major in psychology.
 May be taken concurrently with PSYC 101.
+Prerequisite for PSYC 399.

-201. Research Methods in Psychology 3 cr.
+PSYC 201 Research Methods in Psychology 3 cr.

 This course provides an introduction to psychological research.
 Both quantitative and qualitative approaches are addressed, with most of the course dedicated to the former.
 Students will learn to be knowledgeable readers of research reports, to understand and consider ethical issues in research, and to use APA writing style.
 Prerequisite: Math 125 or Math 225.
-Prerequisite for PSYC 321, 345, 399, 480, and 499.
+Prerequisite for PSYC 321, 345, 480, and 499.

-204. Science, Psychology and the Holocaust.
-3 cr.
+PSYC 204 Science, Psychology and the Holocaust 3 cr.

 This course examines the Holocaust historically, as well as scientifically in the sense of selected research and theories of genocide which attempt to explain or understand its occurrence and process.
 We are particularly interested in psychological research, theories and concepts of genocide.
 The course also examines notions of science, and the challenge the Holocaust poses to any science and psychology of knowing, whether it is one of explanation or one of understanding.
 We will also spend some time examining selected texts of Freud and Frankl's, as well as pertinent aspects of their lives, given the acute intersections of their lives and work with the Holocaust.
 As a Breakaway course, there is a mandatory travel component attached to this course.
 We will travel to Vienna, Austria to visit Freud and Frankl's homes, and explore the city that was the psychological center of the world at the turn of the 19th century.
 From Vienna, we travel to Krakow, Poland, where we will visit Auschwitz-Birkenau, arguably the most notorious of the Nazi death camps.
-Offered intermittently.
+Offered irregularly

-205. The Psychology of Human Experience.
-3 cr.
+PSYC 205 The Psychology of Human Experience 3 cr.

-Takes students on a journey through a series of unique philosophical and psychological perspectives on what it means to be human.
+‘The Psychology of Human Experience', takes students on a journey through a series of unique philosophical and psychological perspectives on what it means to be human.
 As opposed to current and historical trends in the discipline that focus predominantly on behavior, biology, evolution or the neurological basis of psychology, we take seriously the idea that human experience itself is absolutely crucial in doing psychology.
 This focus on distinctively human experience takes us from the analysis of dreams to exploring the existential dimension of anxiety; from the embodied experience of music to questions of what really separates humans from other higher order mammals; from the contemplation of the question of being, to dilemmas of subjective belief, meaning and faith.
 The Spring Semester trip to London will bring these themes to life, with visits to: Buckingham Palace; the British Museum; Freud's house; the National Gallery, Shakespeare's Globe Theatre; Tate Modern; and all the traditional tourist sites London has to offer.
 Offered irregularly

-220. Brain, Behavior, and Cognition.
-3 cr.
+PSYC 220 Brain, Behavior and Cognition 3 cr.

 The course explores the biological, behavioral and cognitive approaches to psychology, with particular attention to assumptions that underlie each system of thought.
 The course emphasizes both classical theories and current findings.